astropy/pyvo/docs/registry/index.rst

   freetext words, mached in the title, description or subject of the resource.
 * :py:class:`pyvo.registry.Servicetype` (``servicetype``): constrain to
-  one of tap, ssa, sia, conesearch.
+  one of tap, ssa, sia, conesearch (or full ivoids for other service types).
 This is the constraint you want to use for service discovery.
 * :py:class:`pyvo.registry.UCD` (``ucd``): constrain by one or more UCD patterns; resources match when they serve columns having a matching